Home

 Midrash Tanchuma, Tetzaveh 5

-The dove was so beloved that tradition has it that he was always perched on Noach’s shoulder.
-We see this when we read that Noah released the dove mi’ito, “from his side,” to search for signs of life after the rains of the flood had ceased.
+The dove first appears in the Torah in the story of Noach.
+Tradition has it that he was always near Noach, a constant presence, perched on his caretaker's shoulder.
+Noah released the dove mi'ito, "from himself," to search for signs of life when the rains of the flood ended.

-Sent away from this intimate place near her caretaker, the dove returns to the ark carrying the branch of an olive in her mouth.
+Sent away from this intimate place near her caretaker, the beloved dove returned to the ark carrying the branch of an olive in her mouth.
 Then Noach understood that the land was ready to give life sustaining food again.
 But there was more.

 The olive at first, appears to be only food, but we know its product, oil, produces light.
 Our sages say that at its essence, the olive’s greatest potential is to reveal miracles hidden in nature.